-Emma Summerton cut her teeth in the world of fashion photography.
-An admirer of the work of Sarah Moon and Paolo Roversi published in Vogue Italia, she later worked for the magazine, as well as for many other prestigious titles.
-But the beauty of her images lies in more than just her subjects.
-The variety of her photographic repertoire encompasses still life, narrative and fashion.
-It is in the cross-fertilization of his visual work and his fashion shots that the spark of a creation flirting with mystery emerges.
+Emma Summerton honed her skills in the world of fashion photography.
+She admires the works of Sarah Moon and Paolo Roversi, published in Vogue ItaliaShe would later work for the magazine, as well as for many other prestigious publications.
+The beauty of her images, however, lies in much more than just the beauty of her subjects.
+The variety of her photographic repertoire encompasses still life, narrative, and fashion.
+It is in the comparative observation of her fine art work and her fashion photographs that the spark of a creation flirting with mystery emerges.

-From one medium to the next, the particular identity of his images is partly due to the liveliness of his colors and his characteristic way of embracing light and playing with shimmer.
+From one medium to another, the distinctive identity of her images stems in part from the vibrancy of the colors and her characteristic way of embracing light and playing with its shimmering effects.
 In her work, bodies and subjects are recomposed.
-The photographer also adopts a sometimes surprising perspective, as in her Hydra series, where her point of view merges with that of the model.
-She explains that she tries to get to know her models before shooting, to integrate their personalities into her work.
-This is undoubtedly how the vibrations of the body come to intersect with those of the light on the surface of the image.
+The photographer also adopts a sometimes surprising perspective, as in her series Hydrawhere her point of view merges with that of the model.
+She explains that she seeks to get to know her models before any shoot in order to integrate their personality into her work.
+This is undoubtedly how the vibrations of the bodies manage to intersect with those of light on the surface of the image.

-Out-of-field effects, superimpositions, moiré color palettes and optical effects reinforce or bring out these mystical themes directly from the image, in dialogue with early twentieth-century pictorialist photography.
+Off-screen space, superimpositions, shimmering color palettes, and optical illusions reinforce or directly bring forth these mystical themes from the image, engaging in a dialogue with early 20th-century pictorialist photography.e century.
 They also offer an air of magic and mystery inherent to his inspiration.
-The title of his latest exhibition, "14 Spells (to save your life)", only confirms this perception.
+The title of his latest exhibition, "14 Spells (to save your life)", only confirms what one perceives.

-A kind of bewitchment of forms seems to be at the heart of his work, when bodies escape gravity or disappear under a veil, when flowers are exposed like UFOs in the night, when vernacular legends are a source of wisdom.
+A kind of enchantment of forms seems to be at the heart of his work, when bodies escape gravity or disappear under a veil, when flowers are displayed like UFOs in the night, when vernacular legends are a source of wisdom.

 Ana Bordenave